 Safety is crucial for businesses that leverage scissor lifts, as well as the employees who use these machines.
 To understand the importance of scissor lift safety, let’s answer some of the key questions surrounding this topic.

 What Is a Scissor Lift?

-A scissor lift is a motorized vehicle that consists of a platform that can be raised straight up.
-It consists of crisscrossed metal supports, which elongate as the lift’s platform is raised.
+A scissor lift is a motorized vehicle that features a platform that can be raised vertically.
+It has crisscrossing metal supports and a platform mounted on folding arms that give the lift a distinct appearance.

 Can a Scissor Lift Be Used Outside?

 Scissor lifts can be used indoors and outdoors.
 However, scissor lifts should only be used outdoors if the weather conditions are good, according to OSHA.

 Severe wind, heavy rain, or other inclement weather can make it exceedingly difficult to safely operate a scissor lift.
 If the weather becomes too dangerous, it could cause a scissor lift to tip over.
 Or, extreme weather conditions may cause a scissor lift operator to fall while working at heights.

 The safety of scissor lifts varies based on the employer and lift operator.
 If an employer provides workers with proper training, it can boost scissor lift safety across its worksites.
 On the other hand, if scissor lift operators are untrained or ignore safety protocols, they can put themselves and others at risk.